grin-compiler/grin/GRIN-LLVM-CodeGen.md

   - llvm monomorphisation ; split polymorphic (in LLVM type system) GRIN node components
   - node layout calculation

+  It is possible to put monomorphisation into the vectorisation transformation as it is already relies on the HPT result.

 ## Notes
   - CodeGen supports monomorphic GRIN ; monomorphic GRIN validation pass
   - new transformation: grin-monomorphisation